Family child care training & resources

 Sudden Unexpected Infant Death (SUID) and Abusive Head Trauma (AHT) training must be approved by the Minnesota Center for Professional Development.
 Both online and classroom formats are accepted, and must be completed at least once every two years.
 On the years training is not required, providers must receive video training developed or approved by the commissioner.

-Access SUID and AHT training videos via MN DHS website >
+Access SUID and AHT training videos via MN DCYF website >

 Additional tools & resources